laughinme/helpus3/README.md

 | `lastMessageType` | name of the last used function |
 | `lastMessageId` | id of the last sent message |

-Most boolean fields are needed to show alert of updates
+Most of boolean fields are needed to show alert of updates

 ## Running the bot
 First off you have to define environment variables, I use `secret.env` in the project folder to store them, here is the specification below: